reissbaker/clevergpt/README.md

 underlying pattern.

 We train on 250 randomly generated nets, and use a validation set also of 250.
-More sampled would probably result in better performance, but 250 seems good enough in practice.
+More samples would probably result in better performance, but 250 seems good enough in practice to solve fairly large interaction nets with a decent probability of success.

 ## Running the code